The Brave Soul of Virginia Rose

 And if her mother heard her or not, she smiled, and that was enough.

 The brave soul of Virginia rose above the mourners.
 She hovered in the aisle, ready to face the darkness waiting beyond the doors.
+She was the bravest girl her father ever knew.
+Even death couldn’t take that away.

 Virginia swept down the aisle, clutching her crown of daisies.
 Her spirit shivered as the fear struggled to keep its hold.
 Virginia refused to give in, determined to move forward, to keep the darkness from her family.

+Even when the negative man slipped back into the church, Virginia refused to stop.
 As the shadow stood, Virginia flew forward, prepared to explode right through it with all the strength she had.
 She would never back down again.

 The shadow shimmered.